buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionChamberElementTypeInspectionChamber.md

+# Pset_DistributionChamberElementTypeInspectionChamber

 Chamber constructed on a drain, sewer or pipeline and with a removable cover, that permits visible inspection.
 <!-- end of short definition -->